Surrogate NAS Benchmarks: Going Beyond the Limited Search Spaces of Tabular NAS Benchmarks

-Recently, several tabular benchmarks~\citep{ying19a, zela2020nasbenchshot, dong20, klyuchnikov2020bench} have been proposed to circumvent the aforementioned issues and enable proper scientific evaluations in NAS.
-However, all of these are severely limited by relying on an exhaustive evaluation of \emph{all} architectures in a search space.
-This leads to unrealistically small search spaces, so far containing only between 6k and 423k unique architectures, a far shot from standard search spaces used in the NAS literature, which contain more than $10^{18}$ architectures~\citep{zoph-iclr17a, enas, darts, Cai19}.
-Unfortunately, this discrepancy in search spaces leads to very different characteristics of existing NAS benchmarks and realistic NAS search spaces that limit the conclusions that can be drawn from existing NAS benchmarks: for example, local search yields the best available results in existing NAS benchmarks but performs poorly in realistic search spaces~\citep{white2020localsota}, such as the one used by DARTS~\citep{darts}.
+However, these tabular NAS benchmarks rely on an exhaustive evaluation of \emph{all} architectures in a search space, limiting them to unrealistically small search spaces (so far containing only between 6k and 423k architectures).
+This is a far shot from standard spaces used in the NAS literature, which contain more than $10^{18}$ architectures~\citep{zoph-iclr17a, darts, fbnet}.
+This discrepancy can cause results gained on tabular NAS benchmarks to not generalize to realistic search spaces; e.g., promising anytime results of local search on tabular NAS benchmarks were indeed shown to not transfer to realistic search spaces~\citep{white2020localsota}.